chamarasab/php_mvc/ReadMe.md

 # PHP MVC Login and Registration

-This is a PHP MVC (Model-View-Controller) application that includes user registration and login functionalities.
+This is a PHP MVC (Model-View-Controller) application that includes user registration, login functionalities, and an inquiry module.
 The application is structured to follow the MVC pattern, promoting separation of concerns and making the codebase more manageable.

 ## Table of Contents